 The intelligence/intellect (buddhi) of such a person is na lipyate–not tainted.
 Lipyate means “befouled” or “besmeared.”
 But he is not even slightly touched by egoism.
 He no longer dreams that he acts as an entity separate from Brahman or that, separate from Brahman, he reaps the consequences of those acts.
 After his enlightenment, Buddha was walking down the road and met a Brahmin who asked him: “Who are you?”
 He simply answered: “I am awake,” and kept on walking.
 Krishna is speaking of one who, like Buddha, has awakened into the reality of the Self, leaving the mirage of ego far behind.

 Having abandoned the realm of ego, or relative existence seemingly separate from Brahman, he neither acts nor is bound by action.
 He cannot be, any more than Brahman can.
 It is a matter of true nature.

 We have been told about the five factors of all action.
 Now we are going to be told about the three things that move us to action–or to the dream of action–and the three things that carry out the motivation.

-“Knowledge [jnanam], the process of knowing [jneyam], and the knower [jnata] are the threefold impulse to action.
-The instrument, the action, and the doer are the threefold basis of action” (18:18).
+Knowledge, the known and the knower are the threefold impulse to action.
+The instrument, the action and the doer are the threefold constituents of action (18:18).